 - 4. If a lock is present at the back of the computer, lock the cover. - 5.
-Reconnect the external cables and cords to the computer. - 6.
+Reconnect the external cables and cords to the computer.

+- 6. If you have a modem or fax machine attached to the computer, reconnect the telephone line to the wall outlet and the computer.
 Plug the power cords into properly grounded electrical outlets. - 7.
 Update the computer configuration.
-See "Updating the computer configuration" on page 99.
+See "Updating the computer configuration."

-Note: If an error message related to the chassis-intrusion detector appears after you restart your computer, you must enter the administrator password.
-For more information, see "Using passwords" on page 40.
+Note: If an error message related to the chassis-intrusion detector appears after you restart your computer, you must type the administrator password.
+For more information, see "Using passwords" on page 49.